-CIFOR and NORAD supporting students embarking on field assessments in three countries
+CIFOR and NICFI supporting students from Brazil, Peru, Indonesia, Mexico and Colombia embarking on field assessments in three countries

-Now, a group of nine graduate students working in Brazil, Indonesia and Peru are also part of these efforts to develop the evidence base for REDD+.
-Sponsored by the Norwegian Agency for Development Cooperation (NORAD), these students are speaking to communities in the Amazon, collecting information in Kalimantan and looking at wellbeing outcomes in Peru.
+A group of eight graduate students working in Brazil, Indonesia and Peru have also joined these efforts to develop a comparative evidence base for REDD+.
+Sponsored by Norway’s International Climate and Forest Initiative (NICFI), these students are speaking to communities in the Amazon, collecting information in Kalimantan and looking at wellbeing outcomes in Peru.

 Here are their stories.